Artificial Intelligence

 AI and Cutting-Edge Research at WPI

 Researchers at WPI have long deployed artificial intelligence (AI) techniques such as machine learning across disciplines to probe for insights in data.
-Now, as advances in generative AI and large language models revolutionize research, WPI students and faculty are continuing to work at the cutting edge of AI to leverage vast quantities of information to make discoveries in health care, robotics, material science, autonomous vehicles, and education.
+Now, as advances in generative AI and large language models revolutionize research, WPI students and faculty are continuing to work at the cutting edge of AI to leverage vast quantities of information to make discoveries in health care, robotics, materials science, autonomous vehicles, and education.

 Ethical and societal concerns guide that research, enabling students and faculty to pursue research thoughtfully while acknowledging the limitations of AI.
 Industry collaborations also provide essential access to large data sets that allow WPI’s researchers to make breakthroughs.